j6qup3/CTFL/README.md

     - As default, `{ HOST }/crud/{name of table}` can enter the CTFL with that table.
 By the way, you can modify it too.
 However, you can only redirect it to `{ HOST }/crud/{name of table}` if you only modify `route.php`.
 You can add a function in `CRUDController.php` which calls `function view()` and let customized route link to that function.

-    - This version is Fixed Version which is convenience for developer because there are only one controller and few routes.
-But Controller can't be easily extend.
-You can try the Extend Version if you want extend.
+    - This version is Fixed Version which is convenient for developer because there are only one controller and few routes.
+But Controller can't be easily extended.
+You can try the Extend Version if you want to extend.

 At last, forgive my poor english ability.